A guide configuring backoffice tours in Umbraco

 contentTypeproperty is set, the tour will not show as part of any groups.

 - requiredSectionsThis is an array of section aliases that a user needs to have access to in order to see the tour.
 If the user does not have access to all the sections the tour will not be shown in the help drawer.
-E.g. if a tour requires Content, Media and Settings and the logged in user only has access to Content and Media, the tour will not be shown for this user.
+For example if a user lacks access to Settings but has access to Content and Media, the tour requiring all three will not be shown.

 - stepsThis is an array of tour step JSON objects that a user needs to take to complete the tour.